BitDevsNYC/BitDevsNYC.github.io/_posts/2020-02-19-whitepaper-series-11-coinjoin.md

 ## Other topics we will cover
 - Post-mix merge avoidance
 - Hardware wallets and CoinJoin
-- How schnorr can improve coinjoins
+- How schnorr can improve CoinJoin
+- Where CoinJoin and sidechains intersect
+- Where lightning and CoinJoin itersect